aneeshdurg/graphflow-columnar-techniques/install.md

 ```

 ### Edge file
 Similar organization and header as that of the vertex file.
 Only difference is that each line now contains reference to 2 vertex ID: one denotes the origin of the edge while other is the end.
+Note that the delimeter must be `,`.

 Example file
 ```csv